GambitBSM/GambitBSM.github.io/content/en/documentation/code/Namespaces/namespaceGambit_1_1ColliderBit.md

 )
 ```

-**Note**: Doesn't return a full log-like: the factorial term is missing since it's expensive, fixed and cancels in DLLs

-Loglike objective-function wrapper to provide the signature for GSL multimin
+Loglike objective-function wrapper to provide the signature for GSL multimin.

-We've dropped the log(n_obs!) terms, since they're expensive and cancel in computing DLL

 ### function _gsl_calc_Analysis_MinusLogLikeGrad